+The following requirements confirm the revised banner text to be displayed in SCRa.

 Chargeable Status Derivation

 The chargeable status indication provided via the interface will take into account any chargeable status data that exists for a patient in the form of a HO IHS status and/or an OVM status assessment.
 Note that the statuses relate to the patient generally and NOT to any specific episode of treatment.
+Also the statuses associated with a patient reflect potential cost recovery from either the patient or their country of origin.

 Note the descriptive elements of the statuses provided below are for information only to illustrate the status derivations and reflect the existing understanding of the current HO and OVM status categorisation.
 They are not intended as a final definition of the interpretation that users should place on the status values provided by the interface.
 That is for the Cost Recovery program to determine and communicate.